$2,733 To Treat Iron-Poor Blood? Iron Infusions For Anemia Under Scrutiny

 But after two months with no change, the doctor told Rothenberg to see a hematologist who could delve into the source of her problem and infuse an iron solution directly into her veins.

-So, the 48-year-old public school teacher went twice in July 2018 to a cancer center operated by Saint Joseph Hospital in Denver, to get the infusions of Injectafer, an iron solution.
+So, the 48-year-old public school teacher went twice in July 2018 to a cancer center, operated by Saint Joseph Hospital in Denver, to get infusions of Injectafer, an iron solution.

 When the bill arrived in March, after prolonged negotiations between the hospital and her insurer, Rothenberg and her husband were floored.

 The hospital initially had billed more than $14,000 per vial of Injectafer.
-Since her treatment was in-network, Rothenberg's insurance plan negotiated a much cheaper rate: about $1,600 per vial.
+Since her treatment was in network, Rothenberg's insurance plan negotiated a much cheaper rate: about $1,600 per vial.
 She received two vials.
 Insurance paid a portion, but Rothenberg still owed the hospital $2,733, based on what was still unpaid in her family's $9,000 deductible.

 "I have twins who are going to college next year.
 I'm already a bit freaked out about upcoming expenses," she says.
 "I don't have $2,700 sitting around."

-Anemia, the principal outgrowth of low iron levels, can cause headache, fatigue and irregular heartbeat.
+Anemia, the principal outgrowth of low iron levels, can cause headache, fatigue and an irregular heartbeat.
 People with certain medical conditions, including a history of heavy menstrual periods, inflammatory bowel disease and kidney failure, among others, are prone to low iron levels and anemia, which can be severe.

 Crunching the national data

 Although Rothenberg had private health insurance, a close look at Medicare data suggests her experience with pricey iron infusions is pretty common.
-Since 2013, the first year for which the data are available, about 9 million Americans in the federal government's health plan for people 65 and older have gotten iron infusions each year.
+Since 2013, the first year for which data are available, about 9 million Americans in the federal government's health plan for people 65 and above have gotten iron infusions each year.
 That's almost one infusion for every five Medicare recipients.

 In other countries, doctors usually would not be so quick to resort to iron infusions for anemia — especially in healthy patients like Rothenberg, who have no underlying disease and no obvious symptoms.

-In Great Britain, for example, it would be extremely unlikely that IV iron would be administered," says Richard Pollock, a health economist at the London-based Covalence Research Ltd., who studies the use of iron products.
+In Great Britain, for example, "it would be extremely unlikely that IV iron would be administered," says Richard Pollock, a health economist at London-based Covalence Research, who studies the use of iron products.

 But one key difference between the United States and other countries is that American physicians and hospitals can profit handsomely from infusions.
 Under Medicare, a doctor's payment is partly based on the average sales price of the prescribed drug.
-Critics say that gives the health practitioners an incentive to pick the newer, more expensive option.
+Critics say that gives health practitioners an incentive to pick the newer, more expensive option.

 For patients who have private insurance, hospitals and doctors can mark up prices even more.
 Intravenous infusions, generally administered in a hospital or clinic, also generate a "facility fee."